 Service.

-Annie Maw, Patron of Festival Medical Services will be ascending to the summit of Glastonbury Tor.
-No easy task when she has to do it in a wheelchair.
+Annie Maw, Patron of Festival Medical Services has now ascended to the summit of Glastonbury Tor.
+No easy task when she had to do it in a wheelchair.

 Read more here